MishaGalin/AutoBrightnessControl/README.md

 Since the .exe file size in the latest update exceeds the GitHub limit of 100 MB, I uploaded it to Google Drive.
 The latest update uses an optimized DXcam library for screen capture, which also fixes a bug that disrupts the program when running full-screen applications, including games.

-This app is very easy to use, all you have to do is to run brightness_control.exe (unless you want to change something with arguments).
+This app is actually very easy to use, all you have to do is to run brightness_control.exe (unless you want to change something with arguments).
 You don't need to have python interpreter or any python libraries installed.

 You can also create a task in Windows Task Manager to have this app autorun on startup with desired arguments using create_task.bat (run as administrator!!!).